 Vision To Learn launched in the Aloha State in August 2015, with an event at Kalihi Waena Elementary School in Honolulu.
 Governor David Ige and Mayor Kirk Caldwell spoke at the event, which was emcee’d by former Hawaiʻi State Teachers Association President Wil Okabe.
 Vision To Learn collaborates throughout the state with Project Vision Hawaiʻi, a nonprofit which provides vision screenings at schools.

-Vision To Learn’s work in Oahu is supported by First Hawaiʻian Bank Foundation, Hawaiʻi Pizza Hut Literacy Fund, and the Pion Family.
-In Fall 2017, Vision To Learn will begin serving schools throughout the Windward Coast with a generous grant from the Harold K.L.
+Vision To Learn’s work in Oahu is supported by First Hawaiʻian Bank Foundation, Hawaiʻi Pizza Hut Literacy Fund, and the Pion Family, among other charitable foundations, elected leaders, and educational and vision advocates.
+In Fall 2017, Vision To Learn began serving schools throughout the Windward Coast with a generous grant from the Harold K.L.
 Castle Foundation.

 Vision To Learn’s first visits on the Big Island happened in April 2017, supported by grants from Hawaiʻi Medical Service Association and Hawaiʻi Lions Foundation.
 In collaboration with Project Vision Hawaiʻi, Vision To Learn serves schools in low income areas of the island.
 This project demonstrates the ability of Vision To Learn to serve students throughout the State of Hawaiʻi, and sets the stage for a larger expansion of services.